-Built into the Lattari Mountains, Positano’s pastel colored buildings appear to be suspended in air above the blue sea as cliffs climb behind them.
-You’re enveloped in the postcard perfect beauty the moment you enter town.
+Built into the Lattari Mountains, Positano’s pastel-colored buildings appear to be suspended in the air above the blue sea as cliffs climb behind them.
+You’re enveloped in the postcard-perfect beauty the moment you enter town.
 We just returned from our second trip to Positano on the Amalfi Coast, Italy and were quickly reminded of why we love it so much!

 It is said that the Li Galli Islands, also known as the “Sirenuse,” sitting just off the coast of Positano, are where Homer’s Ulysses went astray on his homeward voyage listening to the song of the Sirens.

-Often called the playground of the rich and famous (don’t be put off by this… its laid back and prices are reasonable), Positano is loved not only for its beauty but for its winding lanes, steep steps, leisurely shopping, dining and sunning.
+Often called the playground of the rich and famous (don’t be put off by this… it’s laid back and prices are reasonable), Positano is loved not only for its beauty but for its winding lanes, steep steps, and leisurely shopping, dining and sunning.

 * Stroll the Lanes

 One of my favorite ways to spend a day in Positano is simply strolling… the lanes, the alleyways, and even the myriad of steps.
 Stop into the town’s beautiful landmark, Church of Santa Maria Assunta, in the center of town.
 Enjoy lots of great shopping specializing in ceramics (visit Ceramica Assunta), handmade sandals (try Paulo’s tiny shop on the steps down from Via C. Colombo to Via die Mulini), and linen (visit Boutique Rino for gorgeous clothes at a great price).
 Lemons rule the coast so you’ll see them on everything… don’t miss the local limoncello (lemon liqueur) for an after-dinner digestif.

 This is easy to do no matter what your activity of choice…